 AI, progress & app workflow

-A practical note on How to use lighting context without turning progress into pressure for a jaw-comfort question that should stay away from medical advice, written with realistic expectations and a specific next step.
+A practical note on Progress use: lighting context for a jaw-comfort question that should stay away from medical advice, written with realistic expectations and a specific next step.

 Direct answer